netxms/netxms-doc/admin/data-collection.rst

 Advanced Schedule
 -----------------

-If you turn on this flag, NetXMS server will use custom schedule for collecting DCI values instead of fixed intervals.
+If you turn on this flag, |product_name| server will use custom schedule for collecting DCI values instead of fixed intervals.
 This schedule can be configured on the :guilabel:`Schedule` page.
 Advanced schedule consists of one or more records;
 each representing desired data collection time in cron-style format.